GoraNetwork/doc/app_specific_oracle.rst

   Source code for the oracle program - piece of software that queries data sources and produces an oracle value.
 This field is for *for customer reference only* and is not used by ASO.
 It may be best to leave it empty on mainnet blockchain networks for privacy and cost saving.
-It is primarily intended for development use on public testnets or local blockchain networks.
+Its primary purpose is convenience while developing on public testnets or local blockchain networks.

 Compiled binary
   Oracle program in compiled (binary form).
-This field can be populated by compiling source code in the above field after pressing "Compile".
+This field can be populated compiling source code in the above field by pressing "Compile" button.
-  Alternatively, users can upload their Web Assembly binaries converted to a hex string, optionally compressed with ``gzip``.
+  Alternatively, users can upload their Web Assembly binaries converted to a hex string with optional ``gzip`` compression.

 ***************
 Oracle programs
 ***************

 An ASO oracle program is a compact piece of software that queries online data sources and produces an oracle value.
-Any ASO has to have an oracle program to function, and usually it is written specifically for this ASO.
+Any ASO must have an oracle program to function, and usually it is written specifically for this ASO.
 While Gora ASO programs can be written in any language that compiles to Web Assembly, the ASO control panel and documentation examples use C language.
 It is simple,